 We prefer managing our content production process in Asana.
 It’s not the most robust out there and lacks the ability to do many basic things, but its ubiquity makes it easy to adopt and onboard new people.

 We’ve set up a Zapier that automatically pulls all the information from our editorial calendar into Asana.
 We also pull in all the process documentation and SOPs, so everything we need to create amazing content is in one place.

 Tip: Guru is probably one of the best tools to store your SOPs and make them easily accessible by your whole team.

 We’ve found this is a MUCH better way to manage the content production process (rather than trying to use Google Sheets).

 If you want help building an in-house content production process, contact us and we can help make that happen.

 Using our editorial calendar template is an excellent way to ensure you’re getting the most out of the content you create by utilizing data to develop the strategy for each post.

-If you have any questions, leave them in the comments and I’ll get back to you ASAP.
+If you have any questions, reach out to me on LinkedIn and I’ll get back to you ASAP.